chriskrycho/v5.chriskrycho.com/site/journal/On Remembering Scripture.md

 I’m now actively working on *changing* this, because I *want* to be able to remember passages specifically—not just a vague sense of “this is somewhere in one of Paul’s letters.”

 Some of the technophiles out there might wonder: *why?* We have tech around all the time, right?
 Well, for one thing: no, we *don’t* necessarily have tech around all the time.
-For another, I need it if I’m going to be licensed to preach.
-But the most important of them is: I simply want to know Scripture better.
+For another, I need it if I’m going to be licensed to preach.[^licensure] But the most important of them is: I simply want to know Scripture better.
 Relying on digital search, all the other practicalities aside, means that I am *not* taking the time to deeply internalize God’s word to us.
 There is a real, and a very important, difference between knowing that the Bible roughly says something somewhere, and knowing *exactly* what it says and *where*… not least because the latter also often helps us remember *why*.
 (Context matters!)

 So, going forward, I am making a point to actually learn, and remember, the location of passages in Scripture.
 I have started taking them down as notes when I need to look them up, and I intend to review those going forward for the sake of my memory.[^first-two] Hopefully the net will be that I will be a better student-of-Scripture and therefore a better knower-of-God.
 Certainly my memory will improve a bit in this area, if I’m consistent!

 [^outsourcing]: There is an interesting point to trace out in more detail here, around the difference between computing-as-replacement of human abilities and computing-as-extension of human abilities.
 Got essays or books on the topic?
 [Please send them my way!](mailto:hello@chriskrycho.com?subject=computing-as-replacement)

+[^licensure]: The PCA’s tests for licensure and ordination include a fairly rigorous Bible knowledge exam.
+This is part of what got me thinking about this.

 [^first-two]: The first two, last night: 1 Corinthians 6:19–20 and Matthew 22:29–30.

+*[PCA]: Presbyterian Church in America